 Diluted earnings per share is calculated by adjusting the weighted average number of ordinary shares outstanding to assume conversion of all dilutive potential ordinary shares.
-The Group has dilutive potential ordinary shares which comprise share options of the Company and a subsidiary (2015: share options of the Company and a subsidiary, ordinary shares issuable upon the restricted share units of a subsidiary).
+The Group has dilutive potential ordinary shares which comprise share options of the Company and a subsidiary (2016: share options of the Company and a subsidiary).